IndianaBonesUrMom/ESX_Rallyjob/README.md

 If you don't know how to install this you probably should be hosting a server either.
 People like you ruin the communite.
 Pasta servers after pasta server without contributing at all.

 And the funny thing here is people actually prefer pasta servers.
-XD Fuck this planet srsly
+XD

+"HEY LOOK BRO THIS SERVER HAS ZERO ORIGINAL CONTENT LETS PLAY HERE!
+ALL THE STREAMERS ARE HERE TOO WOW"